JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 However, the proofs of the logician are about as comprehensible as Chinese to a deaf and blind parrot.
 So let's try another way of comprehending the incomprehensible.

-"This sentence cannot be proved."
+“This sentence cannot be proved.”

 To properly understand that sentence, we have to know the grammatical rules of the English language plus the precise meaning of each of its words.
 Given a year or two, and many reams of paper, an apprentice logician might come up with an inconsistency—a proof that effectively says that he/she has proved what cannot be proved.

 If the sentence had been written in all the languages of mankind, we would have needed a grammar and dictionary for each.
-So what we really need is a "meta-language," one that can state precisely what is required and how the requirements transform into each human language.
+So what we really need is a “meta-language,” one that can state precisely what is required and how the requirements transform into each human language.
 Defining the meaning of language (or mathematics) from within itself spells trouble.

 A speck or two of thought may now help us realize that the rules for precise proofs of precise statements need to be formulated in a language different from and superior to the original language of formulation—a meta-language, a language above language.
-The "lower" can only be precisely defined and understood by that which is "higher."
+The “lower” can only be precisely defined and understood by that which is “higher.”

 Carrying the basic concept into another area, we should be able to comprehend that a creature cannot successfully define the nature of its creator.

-Mankind cannot define what God can "be" or "do."
+Mankind cannot define what God can “be” or “do.”
 Nor can man define what, how, or how much revelators can reveal.
 Things would be simpler if we recognized our limitations.

 # Out of Date?
 On Facing Reality!

-"We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.
+“We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.
 These new developments we even now foresee, but we are forbidden to include such humanly undiscovered facts in the revelatory records.
 Let it be made clear that revelations are not necessarily inspired.
 The cosmology of these revelations is not inspired.
 It is limited by our permission for the co-ordination and sorting of present-day (pre-1934) knowledge.
-While divine or spiritual insight is a gift, human wisdom must evolve."
+While divine or spiritual insight is a gift, human wisdom must evolve.”
 (1109)

 Let it be made clear.
 We were warned.
 But, somehow or other, Urantia Book fundamentalists have been able to twist the mandate remarks of the revelators so that they hear what they want so desperately to hear—a revelation that provides the certainty for which so many have longed.
 However, that is a certainty which was specifically forbidden to the revelators.